 Then, devote some time to training those who lack essential knowledge.

 We’ve talked about it indirectly throughout this piece.

-Customer handover rate is the number of times per all the first time issues that your reps have to redirect the call, email, or a chat to another representative.
+Customer handover rate is the number of times per all the first-time issues that your reps have to redirect the call, email, or chat to another representative.